 The MEP National Network

-As a National Institute of Standards and Technology (abbreviated as NIST) Manufacturing Extension Partnership (MEP) approved Center, TMAC is the official representative of the MEP National Network in The State of Texas.
+As an approved center of the National Institute of Standards and Technology (NIST) Manufacturing Extension Partnership (MEP), TMAC proudly serves as the official representative of the MEP National Network in Texas.

-The MEP National Network is a unique public-private partnership that delivers comprehensive, proven solutions to U.S. manufacturers, fueling growth and advancing U.S. manufacturing.
+The MEP National Network is a unique public-private collaboration dedicated to delivering innovative and effective solutions to U.S. manufacturers, driving growth and propelling the future of American manufacturing.

-Focused on helping small and medium-sized manufacturers generate business results and thrive in today’s technology-driven economy, the MEP National Network comprises the National Institute of Standards and Technology’s Manufacturing Extension Partnership (NIST MEP), 51 MEP Centers located in all 50 states and Puerto Rico, and its more than 1,400 trusted advisors and experts at approximately 375 MEP service locations, providing any U.S. manufacturer with access to resources they need to succeed.
+Our mission is clear: to empower small and medium-sized manufacturers to thrive in today’s fast-paced, technology-driven economy.
+The MEP National Network includes NIST MEP, 51 MEP Centers across all 50 states and Puerto Rico, and over 1,400 trusted advisors and experts at approximately 375 service locations.
+This vast network ensures that every U.S. manufacturer has the resources and support they need to succeed.

-According to clients surveyed in FY 2019, the MEP National Network helped manufacturers achieve $15.7 billion in sales, $1.5 billion in cost savings, $4.5 billion in new client investments, and helped to create and retain 114,650 U.S. manufacturing jobs.
+The impact of the MEP National Network speaks for itself.
+In FY 2019 alone, our efforts helped manufacturers achieve $15.7 billion in sales, save $1.5 billion in costs, secure $4.5 billion in new investments, and create or retain 114,650 U.S. manufacturing jobs.

 For more information about NIST MEP, visit the NIST website.